ImgBotApp/InternetNL/detail/web/tls/fs-params/verdict/other_en.md

-Your web server does not support Diffie-Hellman.
+Your web server does not support Diffie-Hellman for key exchange.